artelidiot/MDChat/README.md

 # MDChat

-***

 ### Description

-MDChat is a chat management plugin implementing MineDown.
+MDChat is a chat management plugin for Spigot implementing [MineDown](https://github.com/Phoenix616/MineDown).
 It has a strong focus on simplicity, stability and performance.
 Includes features such as RegExp parsing, advanced chat formatting, protection from spamming, advertising and more.

-***

 ### License